SESYNC-ci/CSI-2015/Lessons/SQL/sql.md

 If we select more than one column, then the distinct pairs of values are returned

+    dbGetQuery(con, "SELECT DISTINCT year, species FROM surveys";)

+## Limit

+We've been using head() from R to just look at the first few rows, but SQL also has a function that will do this, called Limit

-    head(dbGetQuery(con, "SELECT DISTINCT year, species FROM surveys";))
+	dbGetQuery(con, "SELECT DISTINCT year, species FROM surveys LIMIT 10";)

 ### Calculated values

 We can also do calculations with the values in a query.
 For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we would use

-    SELECT year, month, day, wgt/1000.0 from surveys
+    dbGetQuery(con, "SELECT year, month, day, wgt/1000.0 FROM surveys LIMIT 10;")

 When we run the query, the expression ``wgt / 1000.0`` is evaluated for each row and appended to that row, in a new column.
 Expressions can use any fields, any arithmetic operators (+ - * /) and a variety of built-in functions ().
 For example, we could round the values to make them easier to read.

-    SELECT plot, species, sex, wgt, ROUND(wgt / 1000.0, 2) FROM surveys;
+    dbGetQuery(con," SELECT plot, species, sex, wgt, ROUND(wgt / 1000.0, 2) FROM surveys;")

 The underlying data in the wgt column of the table does not change.
 The query, which exists separately from the data, simply displays the calculation we requested in the query result window pane.

 ***EXERCISE: Write a query that returns
              the year, month, day, species ID, and weight in mg***